BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **What I have done:**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
-This has finally allowed me to enable the on-board audio via SSDT, and get away from using DSDT completely.
+- Note: This has finally allowed me to enable the on-board audio via SSDT, and get away from using DSDT completely.
 The result is a working loader not tied to a static machine/bios configuration, thus more compatible for all machine models and setups.

 **How I did it?**